-Student Council: Student Council is the representative voice for all NewSchool students, and the leaders of Student Council work hard to make sure that the interests of students are heard.
+Student Council is the representative voice for all NewSchool students.
+The leaders of Student Council work hard to make sure that the interests of students are heard.
+Resources for Student Council are divided among two groups: undergraduate and graduate students.
 The council's goals are (1) to enhance the NewSchool experience for all students; (2) to encourage open, constructive relationships among students, faculty, and staff; and (3) to support an active interaction between students in different degree programs.
 Together, members of the Student Council aim to achieve these goals by:

-- Serving as an advisory body to NewSchool's president, administration, faculty, and staff on issues of concern to students - Facilitating communication between the administration and student body
+- Serving as an advisory body to NewSchool's president, administration, faculty, and staff on issues of concern to students - Facilitating communication between the administration and the student body